Saturday Night Live season 36: Writers

 In August 2010, Michaels hired Second City Theater writers Tom Flanigan and Shelly Gossman.
+Portlandia co-creator Jonathan Krisel joined the staff as a writer, producer, and creative collaborator on several Digital Shorts.
 Heather Anne Campbell, a performer from the Upright Citizens Brigade Theatre in Los Angeles, was also added to the writing staff.
 Sarah Schneider, a regular writer and performer for CollegeHumor, was a guest writer for the last five episodes of the season before joining full-time for season 37.

+This was also the final season for longtime writer/Lonely Island member Akiva Schaffer (a role he had been in since 2005), as he left the show, after six years, but would contribute to SNL Digital Shorts over the following season.

+Additionally, this was the final season for longtime Weekend Update writer Doug Abeles (who had written for the segment since 2001), as he left the show after 10 years; as well as Simon Rich (who previously joined the writing staff in 2007), as he left after four years.